 We have built a list of Sextons by looking at Wises Directory in the Family History section of the City Library.
 Wise’s Directory was a fore-runner of the phone book.
 It listed each street in Christchurch, who lived there and what their trade was.

-Can you add any more information, pictures or memories about the Sexton or the Sexton’s House at Linwood Cemetery?
+Can you add any more information, pictures or memories about the Sexton or the Sexton’s Lodge at Linwood Cemetery?